-Why I'm Thankful That '13 Reasons Why' Reminds Me Of My Own Rape
+Why I'm Thankful That '13 Reasons Why' Reminded Me Of My Own Trauma

 I almost vomited while watching Hannah's rape on Netflix's 13 Reasons Why.
 I hadn't felt that way in a long time, since I was raped a few years ago.
 I thought I had gotten over the resultant feelings but, as 13 Reasons Why made clear, it turns out I hadn't.
 As a rape survivor, the scene scared me.
 It evoked such a visceral response that I suddenly felt just as helpless as when it happened to me.